Our average class size is 20. There is also a shared assistant in each grade K-3, another for intermediate and one for middle school.

 Yes!
 Our classrooms all have a Clevertouch interactive smart panel or a SmartBoard so teachers can easily integrate technology into lessons.
 There are also carts of Chromebooks in grades 3-8 for student use, iPads in art/music, a computer lab, 3D printer, robotics club, etc. The school has online subscriptions to programs such as Go Noodle, Brain Pop, Gizmos, and other educational avenues to mesh technology with required curriculum pieces.

-St. Aloysius administers the Terra Nova standardized test to grades 2-7 every March.
-This test is mandated by the Archdiocese and lasts one week.
-There are other formative and summative tests throughout the year (ie: weekly spelling tests, chapter tests, unit tests, etc.) as appropriate for the grade level and subject matter.
+St. Aloysius administers MAP testing three times per year to all students.
+These tests focus on individual student results and provide timely feedback to both parents and teachers.
+There are other formative and summative assessments throughout the year (ie: weekly spelling tests, chapter tests, unit tests, etc.) as appropriate for the grade level and subject matter.

 We follow a traditional, “old school” curriculum enriched with technology, faith formation, and current events.
 There are seven class periods every day for math, reading, writing, science, social studies, religion, and special area.
 Special areas include music, art, library, computers, Spanish and PE.
 The complete curriculum framework, broken down by subject and grade level can be found at https://louisvillecatholicschools.com/join-us/curriculum/